adamenagy/data.management-nodejs-integration.egnyte/README.md

 ## Packages used

 All Autodesk Forge NPM packages are included by default, see complete list of what's available at [NPM website](https://www.npmjs.com/browse/keyword/autodesk).
 OAuth and Data Management API are used.
-[Box SDK](https://docs.box.com/page/sdks) for NodeJS is [box-node-sdk](https://www.npmjs.com/package/box-node-sdk).
+[Egnyte SDK](https://developers.egnyte.com/Egnyte_SDK) for NodeJS/JavaScript is **egnyte-js-sdk** that you can install using npm `npm install egnyte-js-sdk`.
 Some other non-Autodesk packaged are used, including [express](https://www.npmjs.com/package/express) and its session/cookie middlewares ([express-session](https://www.npmjs.com/package/express-session) and [cookie-parser](https://www.npmjs.com/package/cookie-parser)) for user session handling.
 The front-end uses [bootsrap](https://www.npmjs.com/package/bootstrap) and [jquery](https://www.npmjs.com/package/jquery).

 # Tips & tricks